John-C-20/JBops/README.md

 ### Search Functionality
 - Allows users to search for songs, artists, albums, and playlists based on text input
-- The default search page, prior to entering any text input, allows users to browse the Jbops library by genre
+- If no text is entered, users can browse the Jbops song library by genre
 <div><img src="/app/assets/images/Search.gif" alt="search-demo" width="600"></div>